About us

 We are committed to providing a comfortable environment to help our staff and volunteers provide the best services possible.
 We recognise the nature of our work comes with an obligation to lead by example using energy and resources in an efficient and sustainable manner.
 Our energy and environment policy is designed to ensure this commitment is incorporated into our strategy and operations at our 61 New Cavendish Street premises, that staff are appropriately aware and trained, that we procure environment-friendly goods and services, promote energy efficient travel, and increase transparency around our energy consumption and GHG emissions.
 Recent improvements include the installation of solar panels on the roof of our premises, an energy efficient air handling unit with a rotary heat exchanger, LED lighting and the introduction of more environment-friendly paper, ink and wrapping for our magazines.

 In May 2020, the EI pledged to end the impact of its operations on the climate, using the Society for the Environment’s Pledge to Net Zero framework.
 We set science-based greenhouse gas emission reduction targets for our central operations – our London head office and staff business travel - through to 2035, en route to reaching net zero well before 2050.
 In 2021 we signed up to the SME Climate Commitment, which is recognised by the United Nations Race to Zero campaign.
-We've now published two years of progress reports, 2020 and 2021.
+We've now published four years of progress reports; 2020, 2021, 2022 and 2023.

 Our Revenue